The encryption model using a substitution-permutation network (SP-network)

-We study the principles of organisation of a modern encryption system on a theoretical example.
+We study the principles of organizing a modern encryption system using a theoretical example.

 Task description

-Most modern information systems use the AES (or similar) cipher to encrypt messages.
-These ciphers are based on the substitution-replacement network algorithm (SP-network).
+Most modern information systems use the AES cipher (or similar) to encrypt messages.
+These ciphers are based on the algorithm of the substitution-permutation network (SP-network).

-The algorithm presented here is not necessarily a strong cipher.
-A "strong" cipher can be made strong by proper choice of S- and P-block parameters, as well as better functions for generating round keys and adding them to the ciphertext, and there are other additional mechanisms described in the standards.
-We only create a training example, which in some respects is convenient to analyse and refine.
+The algorithm presented here is not necessarily a reliable cipher.
+This cipher can make the right choice of S- and P-block parameters, as well as the best functions for generating round keys and adding them to the ciphertext, and there are other additional mechanisms described in the standards.
+We are only creating a training example, which in some respects is convenient to analyze and refine.

 General view of the model

-An SP-net based cipher receives a data block and a key as input and performs several rounds consisting of alternating stages of substitution and permutation of bits in the block.
+An SP-network-based cipher receives a block of data and a key as input and performs several rounds consisting of alternating stages of substitution and permutation of bits in the block.

 # Загрузим модель, если она еще не открыта на холсте